nerwuuus/portfolio-projects/README.md

 4. Connect database 'ess' to VSCode using 'SQLTools' extension.
 5. Upload data.
 6. Remove bugs and resolve issues using Google, Stackoverflow and Copilot :-)
-7. Have fun with using and manipulating data.
+7. Write some SQL scripts.

 **Any Excel and .csv files cannot be uploaded to GitHub due to the inclusion of sensitive employee information.
 Please refer to the screenshots below for details on the Excel file structure and technical details.**